Nik-9649/Data-Structure/README.md

 5: **Destructuring values that dont exist in the array**

 6: **Spread operator**
-6.1: spread operator with objects
+6.1: spread operator with objects,

-6.2: Spreading Arrays
+6.2: Spreading Arrays,

-6.3: Copying Array
+6.3: Copying Array,

-6.4: Joining two arrays
+6.4: Joining two arrays,

 6.5: Iterables

 7: **Rest operator**
-7.1: Using the Rest operator on both sides of the = 7.2: Using the Rest operator on objects
+7.1: Using the Rest operator on both sides of the =,

+7.2: Using the Rest operator on objects

 8: **The Nullish Coalescing operator (??)**
-8.1: Nullish: null values and undefined values (NOT 0 or '') 8.2: Nullish Coalescing Operator Assignment
+8.1: Nullish: null values and undefined values (NOT 0 or ''),

+8.2: Nullish Coalescing Operator Assignment

 9: **Short Circuiting**